 Bergen has become famous among people for its universities.
 One of these universities has a museum that is known for its collections.
 It is better to spend a whole day in this museum and visit the Natural History Collection, the Cultural History Collection and the Maritime Museum.
 After looking inside the museum, get out of the building and start walking in the botanical garden.

 If you are interested in the garden, take a walk in the park near this place.
 Then head to the Norwegian Garden, a huge collection of 5,000 different plants from around the world.

-To the northeast is Bergen you can find Fløyfjell, a 1,047-foot peak that offers a beautiful view of the city.
+To the northeast is Bergen you can find Fløyfjell which is one of the most popular attractions in Bergen to see the view of the city.
+This area is a 1,047-foot peak that offers a beautiful view of the city and is suitable for photo taking.
 If you do not like to walk, it is better to use the tram and reach the summit.
 After seeing the city from this area, go to Blåmann.
 It is another one of attractions in Bergen.
 It is located at an altitude of 1808 feet, and from the top of the peak you can have a panoramic view of the city.

 Located south of Bergen, Troldhaugen is known as the old home of a writer named Edvard Grieg.
 Built in 1885, the building is well preserved and now houses a museum of the same name.
 This museum is dedicated to the life and works of the author.
 If you travel to this area in summer or autumn, you can use the concerts that are held there.

 Lisøy and Lyse Abbey Known as Ole Bull

 In Lisøy, an island on the outskirts of Fana, there is a famous Norwegian villa called Ole Bull.
 While the building combines different architectural styles, the real reason to visit the island is Lyse Monastery.
 The ruins of the first Sisters’ House in Norway were founded in 1146 by monks from New York and England, and this place provides a vivid picture of the monastic life of the Middle Ages.